 Be sure to read this letter To The Person Who Feels Like Giving Up.

-Remember this: Whatever force is conspiring to make you feel defeated loves it when people throw up their hands and quit.
+Remember this: The force that’s conspiring to make you feel defeated loves it when people throw up their hands and quit.
 Do you want your life to be ruled by a force like that?

 Don’t be distracted by your shiny pile of money once you have it built up.
 Remember that this pile is just a tool to help you get through life on your own terms.